In a nutshell

 Co-promoters: Ludovic De Cuypere, Alice Foucart, Anne-Sophie Ghyselen.

-Affiliated researchers: Kris Heylen, Torsten Leuschner, Quentin Feltgen.
+Affiliated researchers: Kris Heylen, Torsten Leuschner, Quentin Feltgen, Mihaela Ilioaia.

 Postdocs: Mark Hoff, Anna Jessen